smithy-lang/smithy-rs/design/src/rfcs/rfc0003_presigning_api.md

 - [ ] Add new `presigned()` method to input code generator
 - [ ] Add new `presigned()` method to fluent client generator
 - [ ] Create `PresignedOperationSyntheticTrait`
-- [ ] Customize models for known pre-signed operations
+- [ ] Customize models for known presigned operations
 - [ ] Add integration test to S3
-- [ ] Add examples for using pre-signing for:
+- [ ] Add examples for using presigning for:
   - [ ] S3 GetObject and PutObject
   - [ ] CloudFront download URLs
   - [ ] Polly SynthesizeSpeech